Results matter, especially after an arrest. See how our past successes have helped our former clients.

 When the unexpected occurs, we are here 24/7 to listen to your side of the story and act on your behalf.

 Embezzlement is a crime that involves the alleged misappropriation, misuse or unlawful disposal of goods or funds that have been entrusted to someone in either a professional or personal sense.
 Something like a cashier slipping a dollar bill from the till to cover the cost of a pack of gum from a vending machine could be prosecuted as embezzlement, as could something like skimming thousands of dollars off of an elderly relative’s bank account for personal use.
 Anyone who is facing embezzlement charges is encouraged to speak to a legal professional who specializes in defending embezzlement cases.
-Contact an embezzlement defense lawyer in Hawthorne at Okabe and Haushalter to learn more about your rights under the law as a defendant.
+Contact an embezzlement defense lawyer at Okabe and Haushalter to learn more about your rights under the law as a defendant.
 We have offices located throughout Los Angeles county staffed by qualified defense attorneys ready to take on your case.

 Although the offense of embezzlement itself is described under California Penal Code Sections 503 through 515, when it comes to sentencing, it is treated as a form of theft.
 Theft is defined under California Penal Code Section 484, and any form of theft is further classified as either petit theft (where funds or goods involved in the alleged crime are valued at less than 950 dollars) or grand theft (where funds or goods are valued at 950 dollars or more).